Morris Lyon Buchwalter: Personal life

-Politically, Buchwalter identified with the Republican Party, being a bridge figure between the abolition movement and the Progressive era.
+Politically, Buchwalter identified with the Republican Party, being a bridge figure between the abolition movement and the Progressive Era.
 He wrote an extensive study of Free Masonry and belonged to the Scottish Rite, being a thirty-third degree member of the order having been elected as such in 1894.
-He held membership in the Loyal Legion of Ohio, on account of his brother, Luther M., who was a captain in Company A, Seventy-Third Ohio Volunteer Infantry, and gave up his life for the Union at the midnight battle of Lookout Valley (Wauhatchie).
-When he died, Morris was interred at Cincinnati's Spring Grove Cemetery, 69 paces from the grave of his fraternity brother, Senator Joseph Benson Foraker, both of whom graduated with Cornell University's first Class in 1869.
+He served as trustee for the University of Cincinnati.
+He was also the first president of the Cornell Alumni Association and Class Secretary, Class of 1869, for many years.
+He held membership in the Loyal Legion of Ohio.

-Buchwalter died on March 12, 1924, at the age of 78.
+Buchwalter died on March 12, 1924.
+He was interred at Cincinnati's Spring Grove Cemetery, 69 paces from the grave of his fraternity brother, Senator Joseph Benson Forake.